PowerLoom/deploy/README.md

 3. IPFS daemon (locally or remote instance with API port `5001` tunneled to localhost).
     - While we have __included__ this in our autobuild docker setup, we've noticed issues on non-server setups.
     - Regardless, IPFS daemon can hog __*a lot*__ of resources - it is not recommended to run this on a personal computer unless you have a strong internet connection and dedicated CPU+RAM.
-    - 3rd party IPFS services that provide default IFPS interface like Infura are now supported
+    - 3rd party IPFS services that provide default IFPS interface like Infura are now supported.
 4. RPC URL for `Ethereum mainnet`.
-We recommend running a full geth node to save costs and to stick to ethos of decentralization :)
+We recommend running a full geth node to save costs and to stick to ethos of decentralization! :)
 > Our default (lite mode) setup is designed to work well with a free plan on any of the RPC providers like [Alchemy](https://alchemy.com/?r=15ce6db6d0a109d5), [Infura](https://infura.io), [Quicknode](https://www.quicknode.com?tap_a=67226-09396e&tap_s=3491854-f4a458), etc. It even works with Ankr's [public endpoint](https://rpc.ankr.com/eth) but we recommend signing up to track usage.
 For those interested in exploring the the full setup, we can also arrange for a special pan through our partners such as BlockVigil.

 ## For snapshotters